dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 On their own, `Injectors` are not able to help us very much because widgets expect state to be passed to them via properties.
 Therefore an `injector` must be connected to interested widgets in order for their state to be mapped to `properties` that widgets can consume by using a `Container`. `Containers` are designed to coordinate the injection - they connect `injectors` to widgets and return `properties` from the `injector`'s state which is passed to the connected widgets.

 Normally, a separate `Container` is created for each widget that needs to have `properties` injected.
 In the demo application, we have two widgets that rely on application state - `WorkerContainer` and `WorkerForm`.

+Let's start with the `WorkerContainer`.
+You must give your containers the same name as their respective widgets, with a `Container` suffix.

+E.g. Widget name: `Foo`
-Let's start with the `WorkerContainer`. `Containers` are given the same name as the widget that they contain with the suffix `Container` appended.
-To keep things organized, they are also stored in a different sub-package - `containers`.
+container name ‘FooContainer’.
+To keep things organized, they are also stored in a different folder - `containers`.

-{% instruction 'Add the following imports to the `WorkerContainerContainer` in the `containers` sub-package' %}
+{% instruction 'Add the following imports to the `WorkerContainerContainer` in the `containers` folder' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/containers/WorkerContainerContainer.ts' lines:1-4 %}

-The first `import` gives the module access to the `Container` factory function which will be used to construct the container.
-The other `import` allows the module to use the `ApplicationContext` to extract state, use the `WorkerContainerProperties` to receive properties from its parent, and wrap the `WorkerContainer` class with the `container`.
+* The first `import` gives the module access to the `Container` factory function which will be used to construct the container.
+* The second `import` allows the module to use the `ApplicationContext` to extract state
+* The third import enables the `WorkerContainerProperties` to receive properties from its parent, and wrap the `WorkerContainer` class with the `container`.

 Next, we need to address the fact that the container has two places to get properties from - its parent widget and the `ApplicationContext`.
 To tell the container how to manage this, we will create a function called `getProperties`.